-" We entered into agreements with two third parties to sell the propane assets associated with the divested sites as required by the Consent Agreement we entered into with the Competition Bureau in connection with the Canwest acquisition.
+" We entered into agreements with two third parties to sell the propane assets associated with the divested sites as required by the consent agreement we entered into with the Competition Bureau in connection with the Canwest Acquisition (as defined below).
+Read about the Canwest Acquisition on page 16.